Nuneaton Rugby Club

 Nuneaton Rugby Club (Nuneaton R.F.C.) is an English rugby union club.
 They were founded in 1879 and play at Liberty Way in Nuneaton.
-They currently play in the Regional 1 Midlands, a fifth tier league in the English rugby union system.
+They currently play in the Regional 2 East Midlands, a sixth tier league in the English rugby union system.

 History

 Nuneaton Rugby Club was founded on 5 November 1879 in the town's Newdegate Arms Hotel, with the first recorded game versus Tamworth on 7 February 1880.

 A 2nd XV was formed in 1893 following amalgamation with the local side St. Mary's.
 The shirts were originally black with a red sash, which subsequently changed to the traditional red, white and black hooped shirts in 1911.

 By the outbreak of World War I, the Nuns had established a creditable reputation within rugby circles as a result of their performances.
 Fixtures included the likes of Leicester, Rugby, Northampton, Bedworth and Allesley.
 However, the war left them without a ground.

 The Nuns embarked on a ground sharing scheme with the town's cricket club in 1919 which only lasted a year.
 Many improvements were made to the ground making it one of the best in the area and in 1930 the club purchased the freehold from the brewery owners.
 The ground was known as the Harry Cleaver Ground, in recognition of one of the Club's stalwarts and remained its home until the last game which was played on 30 November 1995.
 The current Liberty Way site, which comprises 50 acre compared to the previous five acres, was acquired and the first match was played on 9 December 1995.

 The Club's most successful period was from 1947 to 1954 especially the 1949–50 season, which saw ground attendance records shattered when the scalps of Coventry, London Irish and Saracens were taken, followed by an historic eight-day period when Leicester, Northampton and Coventry were all beaten.

 The Club was one of the first to recognise the demise of schools rugby and in the early 1970s embarked on a program to introduce Mini and Junior rugby.
 This early initiative has been well rewarded with the Mini & Junior's growing from strength to strength with numerous players going on to represent the 1st XV, Premiership and International sides.

 The professional era of the 1980s saw many changes within the structure of rugby football in general, with payment for players its most dominant feature, but this provided little advantage to Nuneaton.
 The current league system was established in 1987 with the Nuns being placed in Division Three North, where its fortunes waxed and waned until April 2003, when promotion to National League Two was achieved.